keldefrawy/keldefrawy.github.io/_rd_articles/trillion-dollar-system.md

 The controversial conclusion is not that the system cannot think.
 Individual researchers, teams, universities, companies, FFRDCs, and programs clearly can.
 It is that the system does not reliably **retain the state required to think longer than the contracts connecting its parts**.

 IBM's announced HRL agreement and SRI's integration of PARC may prove to be renewal, rescue, concentration, or some mixture.
 The correct test will not be the press release or the acquisition price.
-It will be whether the combined institutions still have the people, autonomy, tools, memory, and mandate to begin work in 2031 whose value cannot yet be made legible in 2026.
+It will be whether the combined institutions still have the people, autonomy, tools, memory, and mandate to begin work in 2031 whose value cannot yet be made legible in 2026. <span class="rd-evidence-token" data-evidence="A">A</span>

 That is what a nearly trillion-dollar expenditure total cannot tell us.